pedroveneziano/js-fall-2014/homework/wk1.md

 You're all familiar with manipulating files and folders (directories) on your computers using their graphical interfaces (GUI).
 Almost every computer system also provides a text-only interface.
 Just as you can copy, move, create and delete files using your computers graphical interface, you can perform these actions via the command line.
 Using the command line can take some time to get used to, but the work pays off.
 Here we're just going to go through some basics.
 In many ways it will feel less efficient than using your computer's GUI.
 But the command line provides us the most direct access to Git.
 The following instructions are for __Mac OS__.
 You can perform all these operations on a Windows computer, but they're different.
 If you use a Window's computer, I would try to perform this part of the exercise on a lab computer.

-- Create a folder (directory) on your Desktop, called `command-line`
+- Create a folder (directory) on your Desktop, called `command-line`.
 - Open it in Finder and resize it so it takes up the right half of your screen.

 Your colors and fonts might be different, but it should look like something like this: